Erotic lactation: Social implications

 Additionally, any relevant third party is assumed to be the mother's significant other and this person is relegated to a supportive role to maximize the breastfeeding mother's success.

 Varieties

 Various methods are employed to practice erotic lactation.
 They are listed according to prevalence, in decreasing order:

 Lactation games

-Lactation games include any kind of sexual activity which includes a woman's breast milk.
-Such activity is widespread, and often unintentional, in the time after a woman gives birth, since many women experience a let-down reflex (releasing milk) when sexually aroused.
+Lactation games include any kind of sexual activity which includes a person's breast milk.
+Such activity is widespread, and often unintentional, in the time after someone gives birth, since many people experience a let-down reflex (releasing milk) when sexually aroused.

 Lactation pornography

 While lactation does appear in pornography, it is a specialty niche and is considered taboo by many because of its proximity to incest and children.
 Most breast representations are without milk, and abound in the media in an erotic way both in and out of pornography.

 Adult nursing relationship

-An adult nursing relationship (ANR) involves the suckling of milk from a woman's breast on a regular basis from one or more partner(s).
+An adult nursing relationship (ANR) involves the suckling of milk from a person's breast on a regular basis by one or more partner(s).
 Successful ANRs depend on a stable and long-term relationship, as otherwise it is very difficult to maintain a steady milk flow.
 Couples may begin an ANR by transferring regular suckling from a child to a sexual partner (e.g. spouse).
 Such a relationship may form as an expression of close intimacy and mutual tenderness, and may even exist without sex.
 Breastfeeding can have a strong stabilizing effect on the partnership.
-The breastfeeding woman may experience orgasms or a pleasurable let-down reflex.
+The person breastfeeding may experience orgasms or a pleasurable let-down reflex.

-ANRs have also been employed in cases where a mother may desire to breastfeed her child, but has to find an alternative to inducing lactation.
-She may have difficulty beginning lactation, so she supplements the infant's suckling with that of a partner.
-Or there are cases where breastfeeding was interrupted for an extended period of time as a result of infant prematurity, infant absence, or mother's illness (taking prescription medication).
+ANRs have also been employed in cases where a parent may desire to breastfeed their child, but has to find an alternative to inducing lactation.
+They may have difficulty beginning lactation, and so supplement the infant's suckling with that of a partner.
+Or there are cases where breastfeeding was interrupted for an extended period of time as a result of infant prematurity, infant absence, or parent's illness (taking prescription medication).
 In such cases, adult nursing has often caused lactation to continue until it was possible for the child to resume breastfeeding.
 Others may want to nurse an adopted child, so use an ANR to stimulate breast milk production before the adoption occurs.
 Though such scenarios do not have erotic motivations, erotic expression may be an additional aspect of the relationship.